Please see Signal Path on how audio is passed through the app.

 By default Stage Traxx will run with enabled dark mode.
 This mode has a dark screen background with light text and is suited for performances on a dark stage.
 If you perform in a light environment you might want to switch off dark mode.
 The app will then use a light screen background with dark text which improves readability in sun light.

 You can customize the color settings for different parts of the app.
-The tint color is used to highlight certain elements in the user interface.
-The highlight color is used for highlighting the current phrase in time coded lyrics.
-Finally the chord color will be used to render detected chords in the lyrics area and finally chord highlight color is used for highlighting the current chords in time coded lyrics.
+The Tint Color is used to highlight certain elements in the user interface.
+The Highlight Color is used for highlighting the current phrase in time coded lyrics.
+The Chord Color will be used to render detected chords in the lyrics area and Chord Highlight Color is used for highlighting the current chords in time coded lyrics.